crazy-complete/crazy-complete/docs/documentation.md

 With `combine` multiple completers can be combined into one.

-It takes a list of completion definitions as its argument.
+It takes a list of completers as its argument.

 ```yaml